-Scoil an Cheathrair Álainn is named after the 'Four Saints of the Aran Islands' The four Saints are St Fursey, St Brendan of Birr, St Conal and St Bearchan and are known as 'An Ceathrar Álainn' - The Beautiful Four.
-They are all buried in 'Teampeall an Cheathrair Álainn (Church of the four beautiful saints) on the Aran Islands as shown in the photographs above.
-Just like our school, this Church is also beside a Holy Well which is called 'Tobar an Cheathrair Álainn'.
+Scoil an Cheathrair Álainn is named after the ‘Four Saints of the Aran Islands’ The four Saints are St Fursey, St Brendan of Birr, St Conal and St Bearchan and are known as ‘An Ceathrar Álainn’ – The Beautiful Four.
+They are all buried in ‘Teampeall an Cheathrair Álainn (Church of the four beautiful saints) on the Aran Islands.
+Just like our school, this Church is also beside a Holy Well which is called ‘Tobar an Cheathrair Álainn’.

 In 2009 we celebrated our 25th anniversary with a visit from the President Mary McAleese.
-The school has earned 2 Green Flags - most recetly in 2011.
-The school is now working on its 3rd Green Flag and for a Yellow Flag for the promotion of interculturalism and diversity in the school.
+The school has earned 4 Green Flags and are currently working on our fifth.
+In addition we have received a yellow Interculturalism flag.

-The school has recently been awarded the Digital School's award for the promotion and integration of Information Technology (IT) into all aspects of teaching and learning.
+The school was awarded the Digital School’s award for the promotion and integration of Information Technology (IT) into all aspects of teaching and learning.
 All classes now have a computer and Interactive Whiteboard in their rooms.
 Our computer room is under renovation and we are looking forward to enjoying lots of IT lessons in it soon!

-Approximately 150 children attend the school's Breakfast Club everyday and children from 3rd to 6th class have opportunity to attend the Homework Club after school.
-The children also receive a healthy lunch in school everyday.
+Approximately 200 children attend the school’s Breakfast Club everyday and children from 3rd to 6th class have opportunity to attend the Homework Club after school.
+The children also receive a healthy lunch in school every day.

 The children participate in many sports including Football, Athletics, Rugby, Swimming, Cricket and Basketball.